-For more information about exercises to preserve your bones, your can check out the website of the National Osteoporosis Foundation at https://www.nof.org/preventing-fractures/exercise-to-stay-healthy/.
+For more information about exercises to preserve your bones, your can check out the website of the National Osteoporosis Foundation. at

 Osteoporosis Alternative Treatments

-Acupuncture is a traditional Chinese therapy used in Chinese medicine.
-It involves placing very thin needles in strategic points on the body.
-This is believed to stimulate various body functions and organs to promote healing.
+Traditional Chinese medicine uses acupuncture.
+They place very thin needles in strategic points on the body.
+This stimulates various body functions and organs to promote healing.

-Tai chi is an ancient Chinese practice that is thought to promote increased immune function and overall well-being for older adults.
-It may improve muscle strength, coordination, and reduce muscle or joint pain and stiffness.
-It is known to help improve balance and stability.
+Tai chi is an ancient Chinese practice that increases your immune function and overall well-being.
+It improves muscle strength, coordination, and balance.
+You will find reduced muscle and joint pain and stiffness.

 The list below, of Success Tactics applies to any and every area of each of our lives.
 It seemed good enough that I just had to include them here.